 Generally, if the alkalinity does not drop significantly or drastically, the pH level remains stable.
 A proper level of alkalinity is essential for reef tanks because the survival of the corals in the reef tank depends on bicarbonate.
 Alkalinity also contributes to the strength of the skeleton.

-If you have a reef tank, you should keep a careful look at the level of alkalinity as too low and too much of it can hinder the growth of the inhabitants in the tank.
-The first step of ensuring the right level of alkalinity in the water is to test the water.
-You should test the water of the reef tank at least once a week to determine the level of the alkalinity so that you can correct the level as required.
+If you have a reef tank, you should keep a careful look at the level of alkalinity as too low and too much of it can hinder the growth of the inhabitants in the aquarium.
+The first step to ensuring the right level of alkalinity in the water is to test the water.
+You should test the water of the reef tank at least once a week to find the level of alkalinity so that you can correct the level as required.

 Effects of High Alkalinity in the Reef Tank